 The fans of the home team rightly came in for a lot of criticism last season for the Kean incident and Serie A referred to their actions as 'reprehensible' but chose not to sanction the club or its fans in any way.

 Serie A took no action for the previous situations either and in 2017 Sulley Muntari was punished by the league for walking off the pitch after he suffered abuse at the hands of the fans.

 In the Premier League in recent weeks there has been increased issues with racism.
 Whilst there has been no reports of it on the pitch several players have been subjected to it on social media.

 Marcus Rashford and Paul Pogba were both the centre of vile abuse on Twitter after missing penalties in matches for Manchester United and Tammy Abraham and Kurt Zouma were subjected to it after mistakes in recent games for Chelsea.

 It's about time authorities did more to combat what's going on.
 Whether it's Serie A, the club or Twitter something needs to be done to stop this vile abuse.

-Topics: Paul Pogba, Football News, Kick It Out, Kurt Zouma, Serie A, Italian Football, Romelu Lukaku, Everton, Marcus Rashford, Moise Kean, Juventus, Tammy Abraham, Inter, Italy, Raheem Sterling, Cagliari, Inter Milan
+Topics: Paul Pogba, Football News, Kurt Zouma, Serie A, Italian Football, Romelu Lukaku, Everton, Marcus Rashford, Moise Kean, Juventus, Tammy Abraham, Racism in football, Inter, Italy, Raheem Sterling, Inter Milan